DevFelipeRT/quotation-system/modules/Infrastructure/Logging/README.md

 ---

-#### ObjectSanitizer
+##### ObjectSanitizer

 The `ObjectSanitizer` is responsible for **recursively sanitizing objects** for secure logging or data exposure.
-It systematically traverses all properties of a given object, applying masking and sanitization rules to any data identified as sensitive, while also handling arrays, nested objects, recursion limits, and circular references.
+It systematically converts an object into a sanitized associative array by traversing its public properties, applying masking and sanitization rules, and handling complex structures like nested arrays, recursion limits, and circular references.

-##### **Features**
+###### **Features**

-* **Recursive Sanitization:**
-  Traverses and sanitizes all object properties, including deeply nested arrays and objects.
+  * **Public Property Traversal:**
+    Sanitizes objects by converting them into associative arrays based on their **public properties**, as determined by `get_object_vars()`.
+  * **Class Name Identification:**
+    The resulting sanitized array always includes an `object_class` key containing the name of the original object's class.
   * **Sensitive Property Masking:**
     Entirely masks values of properties whose names are detected as sensitive by a `SensitiveKeyDetectorInterface`.
   * **Partial String Sanitization:**
-  Uses a `StringSanitizerInterface` to mask only sensitive fragments within string property values.
+    Uses a `StringSanitizerInterface` to sanitize fragments within string property values.
-* **Array Support:**
+  * **Array and Nested Object Support:**
-  Recursively processes arrays found in properties, applying the same masking and depth policies.
+    Recursively processes arrays and nested objects found in properties, applying the same sanitization policies.
   * **Recursion Depth Control:**
-  Enforces a maximum recursion depth to avoid performance issues or infinite descent.
+    Enforces a maximum recursion depth.
+If the limit is reached, the representation of the object or array is replaced with a single-element array containing the mask token (e.g., `['[MASKED]']`).
   * **Circular Reference Detection:**
     Utilizes a `CircularReferenceDetectorInterface` to safely handle self-referential or cyclic data structures.
+  * **Private Property Handling:**
+    Objects with no public properties are represented as a special array indicating their class and that their properties are private (e.g., `['object_class' => 'ClassName[PRIVATE_PROPERTIES]']`).

-##### **Workflow**
+###### **Workflow**

+The sanitization process follows a strict order of operations to ensure security and stability:

-1. **Resets** the circular reference tracker before each top-level sanitization call.
+1. The main `sanitizeObject` method **resets the circular reference detector** to begin a fresh run.
-2. **Recursively traverses** each property:

-   * If the property name is sensitive, the value is fully masked.
+2. It then starts the recursive process, which for each object checks for structural hazards in a specific order:
+    * **Is the max depth reached?** If so, recursion stops, and an array containing only the mask token is returned.
+    * **Is it a circular reference?** If an object has already been seen, it is replaced with a standardized marker provided by the detector.
-   * If the value is an array or object, it is processed recursively.
+3. If the object is safe to process, it is converted to an array:
+    * The object's class name is added under the `object_class` key.
-   * If the value is a string, it is partially sanitized using the configured string sanitizer.
+    * If the object has no public properties, a special token is appended to the class name, and the process for this object stops.
-   * Otherwise, the value is returned as-is.
+    * Otherwise, it iterates through each public property and sanitizes its value based on a clear priority:
-3. **Enforces a maximum depth**: If the limit is reached, values are replaced with the mask token.
+        * **Sensitive Key:** The entire value is replaced with the mask token.
-4. **Handles circular references**: If a previously visited object or array is encountered, returns a standardized marker.
+        * **Array Value:** The sanitization process recurses into the nested array.
+        * **Object Value:** The sanitization process recurses into the nested object.
+        * **String Value:** The string is passed to the `StringSanitizerInterface`.
+        * **Other Types:** The value is returned as-is.

-##### **Usage Example**
+###### **Usage Example**

 ```php
 use Logging\Security\Sanitizing\Service\ObjectSanitizer;